thanhcong0111/web_security/README.md

 - Authentication

 Each topic includes lab environment, the definition and related labs.
 All of them are done on Kali Linux's Burp Suite application.

+Thanks for Ngu Duy Tinh - a companion who accompanied me to complete the assignments.

+For more information, you can read the report was attached to have more perspective about the method, processes of attack, images, and forth.